acdh-oeaw/dhcr-main/documentation/TECH_DOC.md

 - Manual approval of new user accounts
 - Manual approval of new courses
 - Automated hiding of outdated courses, showing only recent updated courses
-- Automated sending email reminders to update outdated courses
+- Automated sending of email reminders to course owners with request to update outdated courses

 ## Relevant resources